navuyi/NerdCoder-TUFIQoE-2021/README.md

 ```
 # Session complete - view
 Contains information what part of experiment has just ended.
 There is timer counting down to redirect to main YT page.
-This view is brought up when RESET button in extension is activated popup or when session has ended.
+This view is brought up when RESET button in extension;s popup is activated popup or when session has ended.
 <br>
 After redirecting back to YouTube page the extension is ready to switch session or video types and start new session.
 ![Image of Yaktocat](images/finish_screen.png)